easy-website-generator/easy-website-generator/README.md

 > "[Creative-Workflow](http://www.creative-workflow.berlin/company.html)"

+### gulp tasks
+For a compleete list type: ``gulp -T``

 ### command line arguments
 ```
 Usage: ewg [command] [options]

 Kommandos:
   init      initialises a ewg repo
-  serve     !not workin at he moment! starts a webserver on ewg repo and watches for changes
+  serve     !not workin at he moment, use gulp serve! starts a webserver on an ewg repo and reloads on changes
   generate  generates the dist folder from your ewg repo

 Optionen:
-  --help        Hilfe anzeigen                                         [boolean]
+  --help        help
-  --version     Version anzeigen                                       [boolean]
+  --version     version
   --theme       installs a zipped theme from url when running ewg "init"
                                               [Standard: "simple"]
   --production  loads production settings when running ewg "serve" or